ivardesign/viva-la-vue-workshop/README.md

 ```

-+ Creating a new "Components" section
++ Here, we are creating a new "Components" section
-+ Declaring the `BouncingBall.vue` component
++ Registering the `BouncingBall.vue` component
   + Means we are letting `App.vue` know that the `BouncingBall.vue` *we just imported* ***is a component.***
 + However, we have not "used" the `BouncingBall.vue` component, yet.